A martingale approach to noncommutative stochastic calculus: Stochastic integrals

-In this section, we conduct a limited discussion of vector-valued Lebesgue--Stieltjes integrals.
-At this time, the reader should review Notation \ref{nota.nota}.
+In this section, we conduct a limited discussion of vector-valued Stieltjes integrals.
+At this time, the reader should review Notations \ref{nota.part} and \ref{nota.nota}.
 For the remainder of this section, fix $a \in \R$ and $b \in \R \cup \{\infty\}$ such that $a < b$, and write $I \coloneqq [a,b] \cap \R$.